FPTU-Capstone-Project/MotorbikeSharingSystem_BE/docs/other/QueueRideProcessing.md

 **Scenario:** Rider directly joins an existing shared ride

+**Key Difference from BOOKING:** JOIN requests target a specific driver/ride.
+If the driver times out or rejects, the request **immediately fails** and releases the wallet hold. **NO broadcast phase, NO retry to other drivers.**

 ```
 ┌──────┐                 ┌─────────┐              ┌──────────┐             ┌───────┐
 │Rider │                 │  API    │              │RabbitMQ  │             │ Redis │